dickotthierno/CodePath-pre-work/README.md

    [W3schools]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
    [One of the challenge I encountered in creating this submission was how to understand the general structure of the javascript code for making the game work.
-But with a lot of time spend on it and some review on javascript on different website I was able to understand the phenomen. ]
+But with a lot of time spent on it and the review of some javascripts on W3school I was able to understand the phenomen. ]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [ ]